List of A Series of Unfortunate Events characters: Geraldine Julienne

-Geraldine Julienne is the star reporter for the Daily Punctilo.
+Geraldine Julienne is the star reporter for the Daily Punctilio.
 She is depicted as always carrying a microphone and incorrectly reports on events throughout the series.
 In addition, Geraldine is a devoted fan of Esmé Squalor.
 Her catchphrase upon coming across a headline is "Wait until the readers of the Daily Punctilio see that!"

 She was first mentioned in The Vile Village where she wrote the inaccurate article about the Baudelaire children murdering Count Olaf.
 What really happened is that Count Olaf framed them at the time when Jacques Snicket was mistaken for Count Olaf.

 In The Hostile Hospital, Geraldine is present at Violet Baudelaire's surgery.

-In The Carnivous Carnival, Geraldine appears at the Caligari Carnival reporting on the lion show there.
+In The Carnivorous Carnival, Geraldine appears at the Caligari Carnival reporting on the lion show there.

 In The Penultimate Peril, Geraldine is seen at the Hotel Denouement.
 She was seen in the rooftop sunbathing salon with Esmé Squalor and Carmelita Spats.
 When Dewey Denouement is accidentally killed during a confrontation with Count Olaf which woke up all the patrons, Geraldine quotes that the Baudelaires are no ordinary murderers.
 When Justice Strauss proposes a blindfolded trial, she did not want Geraldine to do any premature news stories.
 During the blindfolded trial, Geraldine submitted some newspaper articles as evidence.
 When Count Olaf starts the fire at the Hotel Denouement, Geraldine was last seen on one of the floors using her microphone as a cane while squealing about the headlines.

-In Lemony Snicket: The Unauthorized Autobiography, Esmé orders Geraldine to lock Eleanora Poe in the basement of the Daily Punctilo.
+In Lemony Snicket: The Unauthorized Autobiography, Esmé orders Geraldine to lock Eleanora Poe in the basement of the Daily Punctilio.

 In the TV series, Geraldine Julienne had written different articles in the series like the loss of the Baudelaire children's parents, them being raised by Count Olaf, and the accident at the Lucky Smells Lumbermill.
 Her parts in the TV series are divided among Eleanora Poe (particularly Geraldine's catchphrase) and Vice-Principal Nero (who is the vice-president of the Esmé Squalor fan club instead and says the lines that Geraldine says).